top of page

 CONTINENT: North America

-Menefeeceratops is a ceratopsid dinosaur from the Menefee Formation in the United States.
-It is is believed to have been approximately 4 m long, and had two large horns above the eyes like many other ceratopsians.
-Menefeeceratops was one of the earliest and most basal known members of the ceratopsids, and the oldest known centrosaurine.
+Menefeeceratops is one of the earliest and most basal known members of the ceratopsids, and the oldest known centrosaurine.
+It was approximately 4 m long, and had two large horns above the eyes like many other ceratopsids.
 Its age and location were instrumental in helping to understand the evolution and diversification of the centrosaurine dinosaurs.

 Menefeeceratops is a ceratopsian.
 Ceratopsia is a group of herbivorous, beaked dinosaurs that thrived in what are now North America, Europe, and Asia.
 They primarily flourished during the Cretaceous Period, although ancestral forms lived earlier, in the Late Jurassic.
 Ceratopsians lived until the Cretaceous–Paleogene extinction event, 66 million years ago, when they went extinct along with the other non-avian dinosaurs.